The Simplest & Quickest Way to Improve Skin Tone & Texture, Eliminate Waste & Toxins, Improve Blood Circulation & More in Under 5 minutes

 - Supports optimal detoxification

-Dry skin brushing is not a new technique or a trend; it’s been around for a long time.
-For many centuries, the Japanese used vigorous brushing with loofah sponges, ancient Greek athletes used spoon-like scrapers to remove the grime of exertion and encourage circulation, Cherokee Indians used dried corn cobs to enhance beauty and durability, Comanche Indians scrubbed their skin using sand from the Texas river bottoms, Garshana is the traditional Ayurvedic dry massage technique.
+Dry skin brushing is not a new technique or a trend, it has been around for a long time.
+For many centuries, the Japanese used vigorous brushing with loofah sponges, ancient Greek athletes used spoon-like scrapers to remove the grime of exertion and encourage circulation, Cherokee Indians used dried corn cobs to enhance beauty and durability, and the Comanche Indians scrubbed their skin using sand from the Texas river bottoms.
+The term garshana is the traditional Ayurvedic dry massage technique.

 Besides Keeping You Looking Beautiful Dry Brushing Has Many Other Benefits: